113ll3/Ibmclouddocscli/reference/ibmcloud/cli_catalog.md

 <strong>Command options</strong>:
    <dl>
    <dt>TEMPLATE_ID (required)</dt>
-   <dd>The template that the application is based on when it's created.
+   <dd>The template that the application is based on during creation.
 Use <i>ibmcloud templates</i> to see all templates' ID.</dd>
    <dt>CF_APP_NAME (required)</dt>
    <dd>The name of the cf application to be created.</dd>
    <dt>-n<i>HOSTNAME</i></dt>
-   <dd>The hostname of the CF application.
+   <dd>The host name of the CF application.
 If not specified, the route is set by {{site.data.keyword.cloud_notm}} automatically based on your app name and default domain.</dd>
    <dt>-d<i>DOMAINNAME</i></dt>
    <dd>The domain of the CF application.
 If not specified, the route is set by {{site.data.keyword.cloud_notm}} automatically based on your app name and default domain.</dd>
    <dt>--desc <i>DESCRIPTION</i> (optional)</dt>
    <dd>Description of the application.</dd>
    <dt>--no-start (optional)</dt>
-   <dd>Don't start the application automatically after it's created.
-If not specified, the application is started automatically after it's created.</dd>
+   <dd>Don't start the application automatically after creation.
+If not specified, the application is started automatically after creation.</dd>
    </dl>